Sorry, you need to enable JavaScript to visit this website.

 Holiday Reduce & Reuse Tips

-1. Choose decorations that are natural.
+- Choose natural decorations.
 Decorate with gourds, pine boughs, and other items found in nature.
-Then, when you're done with them, you can compost them in a community compost bin.
+Then, when you're done with them, these materials can be composted with your other yard waste.

-3. Going holiday shopping?
-Leave a reusable bag in your car or at your office for impromptu shopping trips.
+- Going holiday shopping?
+Leave a reusable bag in your car or office for impromptu shopping trips.

-4. Baking cookies or other goodies this holiday season?
-Package them in reusable and/or recyclable containers as gifts.
+- Baking cookies or other goodies this holiday season?
+Package them in reusable and recyclable containers as gifts.
 Homemade goodies show how much you care and help you avoid packaging waste.

-5. Use recycling signs to let your guests know where to properly dispose of their wastes at your holiday party.
+- Use recycling signs to let your guests know where to properly dispose of their waste at your holiday party.

 Waste Less Wrapping Paper - A Guide to What's Recyclable

-Glossy and plain wrapping paper can be recycled in your curbside bin.
-Tissue paper, along with metallic and wax-coated paper are not recyclable and should be reused or thrown away..
+Only glossy and plain wrapping paper can be recycled in your curbside bin.
+Tissue paper, along with metallic and wax-coated paper are not recyclable and should be reused or thrown away.
 Remember paperboard and cardboard products are recyclable, including gift boxes and wrapping paper tubes.

 Pro tip: Don’t be afraid to get creative.
 If you have leftover gift bags from last year, reuse them, or try using newspaper, brown paper bags, or even a piece of cloth that you no longer need.
 You can even forgo wrapping gifts all together!